 Case Study - During the two quarters we supported the preparation of funding bids for £797,233 and reported success of £356,766 so far (some bids are still pending).
 In addition to this, our CEO - representing the Rushmoor VCSE sector - sat on two panels which considered and granted funds amounting to an additional £120,346.00.
 The Frimley Integrated Care Board Innovation Fund was a collaboration with Hampshire County Council and granted funds to 22 health organisations and VCSE groups local to Rushmoor and awarded £104,785.
-The Rushmoor Community Lottery Panel considered 18 bids from VCSE groups operating in Rushmoor for £15,561.00.
+The Rushmoor for £15,561.00.
 Both require the panellists to assess the individual applications and to prepare questions for the applicants to provide additional information ahead the panel meeting.
 In depth discussions consider the bids, analyse the priorities of the expenditure and submit recommendations for awards.

-Outcome 3 Possible Outputs Supporting Evidence Provided Enhanced capability, capacity and resilience in the sector, which reflect the diversity and breadth of Rushmoor communities and activities.
-Communications signposting organisations to sources of local and national support.
-Signposting to local, regional and national training, conferences and professional development opportunities.
-New groups/activities established, in response to emerging needs.
+Enhanced capability, capacity andCommunications signposting organisations to sources of local and national support.
+Supporting Evidence Provided resilience in the sector, which reflect the diversity and breadth of Rushmoor communities and activities.
 Newsletters, social media and comms to share information.
 Examples of new information/ training delivered in response to expressed need.
 List of training delivered and number of attendees.
 Data demonstrating the number and diversity of new groups, activities and members.
 Case studies to demonstrate variety depth and impact of support provided.

 April - September October - March Total

-New groups or 1
+New groups or projects established: 1

-projects established: -

-New Groups:

-Andy Mans Club has been established, see below, three others are in progress.
+New Groups: Andy Mans Club has been established, see below, three others are in progress.